 These stages are commonly represented in the form of the DevOps Loop:

 Many organizations assume that if you can achieve speed through Agile and DevOps, then you’ll be successful in driving business value.
 However, the reality is that as a product passes through each stage of the DevOps toolchain, gaps in alignment can become chasms within value stream mapping.
 Without a deeper focus on the aligning these business-IT value gaps, a product will continue to drift further and further from its intended business goals as it moves through different stages of the development lifecycle.

 Therefore, there is a need for organizations to expand their view of the DevOps delivery process from tactical mechanics to strategic business integration.
 DevOps alone will not lead to better business outcomes.
 This can only be achieved by integrating business alignment into the overall process in a holistic BizDevOps cycle.

 BizDevOps integrates business alignment and market responsiveness directly into the development process to accelerate product success and reduce scope failure.
 While companies have always tried to align business goals with development goals, new technology is finally enabling them to automate this process.

 By integrating business stakeholders into the value stream, organizations can keep the rest of the DevOps cycle tightly aligned with business objectives in an automated and accountable manner.
 When done well, it allows companies to execute on a vision faster and more efficiently.

 Using this model, the full BizDevOps toolchain can now be traced back to business level priorities, ensuring that the technical aspects of an organization’s products and services are designed to meet customers’ needs in an Agile, compliant, and cost-efficient way.

-Simply put, BizDevOps sets the guardrails so that, as technologists, you are actually following the original vision of Agile – involving the customer early and often in your approach and creating greater business value for your organization.
+Simply put, BizDevOps sets the guardrails so that, as technologists, you are actually following the original vision of an Agile framework – involving the customer early and often in your approach and creating greater business value for your organization.